 - Ryan Kortange is a Ph.D. student at Hebrew Union College.

-- Josh Thayer works as the Assistant Athletic Director at Oakland Christian School.
+- Josh Thayer works as the Director of Admissions at Oakland Christian School.

 - Grace Ralsten serves as the Middle School Director with Youth for Christ.

 - Jake Houf works as the Small Group Coordinator at Ada Bible Church.